 For many years now, visco-elastic memory foam mattresses have been used by health authorities and many hospitals around the world, due to their great ability to significantly reduce pressure points and increase the comfort of people spending long, immobile periods of time on hospital beds.

 • (Back) Pain Relief: As is the case with pressure relief, pain relief is another common strength of both mattress types but memory foam also edges out latex in this matter.
+A memory foam mattress is the best mattress you can buy to help with back pain.
 This is probably because memory foam is designed to cradle your body while you sleep, making it the perfect solution for those night-time aches and pains including back pain, neck pain and shoulder pain.
 In fact, unlike many latex brands, most memory foam mattresses like our very own Ergoflex™ memory foam mattress are not only designed with this type of support in mind, but also as a priority.

 • Responsive: In the world of mattresses, the term “responsive" refers to how fast a mattress type is able to get back to its original shape after being compressed.
 Compared to memory foam, latex is faster in this particular aspect.
 Latex mattress types have the capability to quickly regain their original shape (almost instantly), while their memory foam counterparts can take a couple of seconds or even minutes to achieve this.
 One can say that memory foam has greater "memory"!

 • Motion Isolation or Partner Disturbance: In general terms, “motion isolation” alludes to how well a mattress is capable of keeping motion on your bed localised.
 Therefore, if a mattress has good motion isolation this simply means that it is able to efficiently absorb one person’s movement on the bed, and hence preventing it from travelling to another sleeper on the same bed and possibly disturbing him or her.
 On this issue, memory foam universally does well when compared to latex.
 Most memory foam mattresses are designed to eliminate the problem of being constantly woken up during night-time when your partner is an “active” sleeper.
-They are often considered as couple friendly.
+They are often considered as couple friendly as they offer zero partner disturbance.

 • Variations in Quality: As with most products there are definitive high and low ends of the market when it comes to both memory foam and latex mattresses, which are reflected in price, performance and longevity.
 With memory foam mattresses the differences between mattresses tend to be based on foam density, the layered composition that makes up the mattress, and the depth of the layers themselves.
 In some cases, some mattresses that are marketed as ‘memory foam’ don’t contain any actual memory foam at all.
 When it comes to latex mattresses, production method and layer depth are the two main points of difference between high-end and low-end options.
 A relatively low cost latex mattress is more than likely to contain little more than a thin layer (sometimes around 2cm) of low quality latex, yet it can still be marketed as a ‘latex mattress’ in much the same way as a premium quality mattress that contains optimum levels of the best quality, expensively manufactured latex.